Home

 6. Demonstrate that you are listening: use your body language to affirm that you are listening, e.g. nod your head or shake your head.

 7. Paraphrase or translate what the person said; reflect it back to them.
-This is called reflective listening – you reflect back what you think you have heard, it is a good technique for ensuring there is clear understanding.
+This is called reflective listening; you reflect back what you think you have heard.
+It is a good technique for ensuring there is clear understanding.

 • For example, in dealing with angry customers focus on how you think they feel: "So that I’m sure that I understand clearly, you seem to be frustrated with our shipping time..."